GSto/digital-garden/notes/adages.md

 > ## Cobra Effect
 >
 > The cobra effect occurs when incentives designed to solve a problem end up rewarding people for making it worse.
 The term is used to illustrate how incorrect stimulation in economics and politics can cause unintended consequences.
-It is also known as the perverse incentive. >[[Wikipedia Link](https://en.wikipedia.org/wiki/Cobra_effect)]
+It is also known as the perverse incentive. >[https://en.wikipedia.org/wiki/Cobra_effect]

 > ## Conway's Law
 >